 - While the pie is cooling, make the caramel.
 Add the sugar to a medium saucepan over medium-low to medium heat and stir about every 30 seconds until melted and turning amber.
 It will start to get wet, will then clump up and crystallize, then will begin to melt and change to an amber color.

-- Add the heavy cream and salt and continue mixing.
+- Add the heavy cream and continue mixing.
 The caramel will bubble up at this point, but don’t be alarmed.
-Once combined, turn off the heat and carefully pour into a heat proof bowl to cool slightly.
+Once combined, turn off the heat, add the salt and vanilla, and carefully pour into a heat proof bowl to cool slightly.

 - Once the caramel has started to cool and get a bit thicker, pour the caramel over the brownie layer, then transfer the pie to the fridge to cool completely.
 About 1 hour.

 - Add the chocolate chips to a heatproof bowl.
-Heat the heavy cream over medium heat until just under a simmer.
+Heat the heavy cream over medium heat until it just hits a simmer.
 Add the hot cream to the chocolate and allow it to sit for 1 minute.

 - Using a spatula or spoon, continuously stir from the center until the mixture is combined.
 Pour over the cooled caramel layer and gently spread to reach all parts of the crust.